Mjaraespejo/Code_EpigeneticAnalysis/README.md

 - Integratation of expression and methylation data to explore potential relationships between expigenetic and transcriptional states
 - Estimate statistical differences between developmenatl genes based on  their methylation state.

-in **3_10 Impact of DNA methylation loss on Parhyale embryogenesis.nb.html** are the files and scripts used to analyse the impact of DNA methyaltion loss on embryo development.
+In **3_10 Impact of DNA methylation loss on Parhyale embryogenesis.nb.html** are the files and scripts used to analyse the impact of DNA methyaltion loss on embryo development.
 Expression changes weere analysed on embryos treated with the methylation inhibitor 5-aza-2'-deoxycytidine (5-AzadC).
 The analyses performed include:

 - Analysis of embryo surival rates under different conditions
 - Expression quantification of 5AZA-treated embryos using FeatureCounts R funciotn (https://www.rdocumentation.org/packages/Rsubread/versions/1.22.2/topics/featureCounts)